Neoncluster/Power-Macintosh-5000-series-case-clip-repair/README.md

 Repair broken front bezel case clips on your powermac 5000 series 'all in one' computer.

 INSTRUCTIONS:
 Cut broken case clips down to size (see photos).
-Glue the 3D printing brakets in place (I used two part Areldite adehesive).
+Glue the 3D printing brakets in place (I used a good amount of two part epoxy adehesive).
 *Be careful not to break the legs on the 3 printed Part

 ![fix mounts](https://github.com/user-attachments/assets/6e7a4abf-e344-4a57-a7e1-7daf1b7fdecb)